node-fetch/node-fetch/README.md

 	method: 'GET'
 	, headers: {}     // request header, format {a:1} or {b:[1,2,3]}
 	, follow: 20      // maximum redirect count, 0 to disable
-	, timeout: 0      // request timeout in ms, 0 to disable, note that it's for each request when following redirect , compress: true  // support gzip/deflate content encoding, false to disable , size: 0         // maximum response body size in bytes, 0 to disable , body: empty     // request body, can be a string or readable stream
+	, timeout: 0      // request timeout in ms, 0 to disable, note that redirect restart timeout , compress: true  // support gzip/deflate content encoding, false to disable , size: 0         // maximum response body size in bytes, 0 to disable , body: empty     // request body, can be a string or readable stream